 Nationally, it has been recognised that the COVID-19 pandemic has had a disproportionately high impact on the education of disadvantaged children.
 This is why for the 2021-22 academic year, schools will receive the extra Recovery Premium grant to mitigate this impact.

 Our new Pupil Premium and Recovery Premium Strategy is currently being developed using the new Department for Education template and in reference to a range of educational research to ensure best practice.
-Our new strategy will be shared on this page in early October 2021.
+Our new strategy will be shared on this page once constructed, finalised and confirmed in autumn 2021.

 As the Department for Education website states, evidence suggests that pupil premium spending is most effective when schools use a tiered approach, targeting spending across 3 areas, with a particular focus on teaching.